OpenTails/CRUMPET-Android/README.md

 This will include the Move Designer page.
 It might also allow some different settings

-Perhaps the advanced mode is unlocked after a splash screen communicating the potential for harm to the Tail if used inappropriately
+Perhaps the advanced mode is unlocked after a splash screen communicating the potential for harm to the Tail if used inappropriately.
+Should we have a test mode that logs moves?
+For diagnosis, edge cases, etc?

 REMOTE CONTROL